 Elsewhere in the city, at Manchester Art Gallery, an exhibition devoted to the impact and legacy of Joy Division and New Order shared gallery space with the paintings of L.S.
 Lowry and a magnificent collection of the street photography of Shirley Baker, pictures of kids at play in Manchester and Salford taken in the early 1960s, when the members of Joy Division and New Order were themselves kids playing on the same streets.

 For these 2017 shows, New Order were digging deep through their catalogue to build a set largely featuring songs they hadn’t often played, or hadn’t played in a long time, including a few Joy Division tracks.
+(A spine-tingling rediscovery of Joy Division’s essential “Disorder,” whooshing in from nowhere; everything going red for a ferocious reworking of New Order’s too-long-neglected “Ultraviolence,” sounding better than ever, like it was written yesterday or maybe tomorrow.)
 With so much past around, it might seem the stage was set for nostalgia, and that would’ve been okay.
 Yet instead, aided by the “Lg” and “12k” elements of that mysterious title, New Order conjured something new and restless.

 “Lg” was the artist Liam Gillick, who had co-designed the stage setting, with the band playing in front of a vast, rigid structure of twelve blank squares (two high, six across).
 Inside each cubicle, part-hidden, then part-revealed as louvered slats opened and closed in rhythm with Gillick’s lighting, the “12k” were gathered: a dozen young students from the local Royal Northern College Of Music, assembled into a “synth orchestra,” playing deconstructed parts of the music and combining them into a pulsing, colossal new sound.
 When it all started going, the result, the combination of this veteran band, these very young collaborators, and all the old and recent history crackling in the air, was surgingly alive, and unexpectedly moving.